Archives

 “The Lord bless you and keep you; The Lord make His face shine upon you, And be gracious to you; The Lord lift up His countenance upon you, And give you peace.”’
 Numbers 6:24-26 (NKJV)

 Have you ever felt your face light up when you come face to face with someone you love?
-What blessing and joy to to be loved like that and how awesome to know that when God sees us His face lights up!
+What a blessing and joy to be loved like that!
+How awesome it is to know that when God sees us His face lights up, too!
 These verses were God’s instructions to Aaron, the first high priest, and his sons to pray over the people with the promise that He would then bless them (vs 27).
-As believers, we are a royal priesthood (1Peter2:9) and we too can pray these words over our homes and loved ones.
+As believers, we are a royal priesthood (1Peter 2:9) and we too can pray these words over our homes and loved ones.
 Our loving God longs to bless us with grace and His protection.
 His also lifts us up in His unmerited favor and He gives us peace.
-No matter what the future holds or what difficulties we may face tomorrow, fix your eyes on the Lord, knowing that you light up His face and He desires to extend blessings, grace, favor and peace upon you today.
+No matter what the future holds or what difficulties you may face tomorrow, fix your eyes on the Lord, knowing that you light up His face and He desires to extend blessings, grace, favor and peace upon you today.
+Hallelujah!